 On March 18, 2014, Hertz Global Holdings, Inc. ("Hertz Holdings") announced its intention to separate its car rental business and its equipment rental business (the "Spin-Off") into two independent, publicly traded companies.
-To effect the separation, Hertz Holdings will first undertake an internal reorganization pursuant to which all of the shares of The Hertz Corporation, the primary operating company of Hertz Holdings' car rental business ("THC"), will be indirectly held by Hertz Rental Car Holding Company, Inc., or "New Hertz", a wholly owned subsidiary of Hertz Holdings, and all of the shares of Hertz Equipment Rental Corporation, the primary operating company of Hertz Holdings' ("HERC"), will be indirectly held by Hertz Rental Car Holdings.
+To effect the separation, Hertz Holdings will first undertake an internal reorganization pursuant to which all of the shares of The Hertz Corporation, the primary operating company of Hertz Holdings' car rental business ("THC"), will be indirectly held by Hertz Rental Car Holding Company, Inc., or "New Hertz", a wholly owned subsidiary of Hertz Holdings, and all of the shares of Hertz Equipment Rental Corporation, the primary operating company of Hertz Holdings' equipment rental business ("HERC"), will be indirectly held by Hertz Investors, Inc., which is wholly owned by Hertz Holdings.
 Following the internal reorganization, Hertz Holdings will distribute all of the shares of common stock of New Hertz to the stockholders of Hertz Holdings on a pro rata basis.
 Following the distribution, New Hertz will operate the car rental business through THC and its subsidiaries and Hertz Holdings, which will be renamed HERC Holdings, Inc. ("HERC Holdings") will continue to operate the equipment rental business.